darton/RPiNT/README.md

 To read lldp data, connect the UTP cable to the device, wait a few seconds, press "KEY 1" a few seconds.
 If there is no reading, try again.

-To shut down the system, press "KEY1" for more than 5 seconds.

 ## B.o.M - Bill of Materials